Andrew White, Ph.D.

-Andrew White is a Visiting Assistant Professor of Psychology.
-His area of expertise is sport and exercise psychology, specifically the psychology of sport-related injury and mental skills training for sport and exercise performance.
+Andrew White is an assistant professor of psychology and sport management and serves as the director for the Scarborough School of Business and Communication.
+His area of expertise is sport, exercise and performance psychology with emphases on the psychology of sport-related injury and mental skills training for sport performance.

-Andrew’s teaching interests include sport and exercise psychology, abnormal psychology, health psychology, and general psychology.
+White’s teaching interests include sport and exercise psychology, abnormal psychology, history and philosophy of sport, and general psychology.
 He also enjoys working with students on their independent research or providing opportunities for students to assist with his research projects.

 - B.A., Ohio Wesleyan University

-- White, A. C., Heffernan, C., & Kihl, L. (In press).
+- White, A. C., Heffernan, C., & Kihl, L. (2018).
 Academic outcomes of an out-of-school sport program: A repeated-measures community-based participatory research study.
 In SAGE Research Methods Cases.
 London, UK: Sage Publications.